-These grounds for review of a decision to refuse planning consent for a house on a site named North Maggieknockater, near Craigellachie are submitted under section 43A of the Town and Country Planning (Scotland) Act 1997 (as amended).
-This notice of review has been lodged within the prescribed three month period from the refusal of planning permission dated 23 December 2015.
+These grounds for review of a decision to refuse planning consent for a house site named Drybridge Side which is located at Drybridge, near Buckie are submitted under section 43A of the Town and Country Planning (Scotland) Act 1997 (as amended).
+This notice of review has been lodged within the prescribed three month period from the refusal of planning permission dated 9th March 2016.

-The Council's reason(s) for this decision are as follows: The proposal is contrary to the provisions of the adopted Moray Local Development Plan 2015 (Policies H7 and IMP1) and, as a material consideration, the associated Supplementary Planning Guidance 'Housing in the Countryside' where, because of its siting/location and when added to other existing and recently approved dwellings, this additional house would result in an incremental but further cumulative build-up and accumulation of dwellings extending along the U64H road.
-As a result, the proposal would be detrimental to the rural character of the open countryside surrounding Craigellachie, this area having been identified as one in which there has been a significant growth in housing proposals and where further development, such as this proposal, would detract from the amenity and appearance of existing development and irreversibly alter the character of the countryside in this locality.
+The Council's reason(s) for this decision are as follows -

+The proposal is contrary to the provisions of the Moray Local Development Plan 2015 (Policies H7 and IMP1) and, as a material consideration, the associated Supplementary Planning Guidance Housing in the Countryside 2015 where, because of its siting/location the proposal would result in an additional dwelling contributing to an unacceptable build up of housing changing the rural character of the area.

-The report confirms that there were no technical objections to the proposal from any of the following statutory consultees - Environmental Health, Contaminated Land, Transportation and Scottish Water
+The report confirms that there were no technical objections to the proposal from any of the following statutory consultees - Environmental Health, Contaminated Land and Transportation